Understanding Headlight Lens UV Protectant Failure & Damage Progression

 Approximately 95% of headlight lens damage occurs on the exterior surface.
 Brightman’s proven restoration methods are designed to correct this damage, restore clarity, and protect aged lenses — delivering results that last for years, not just weeks or months.
 Every headlight is unique.
 Processes and results may vary depending on the severity and type of damage; however, our tailored approach is to achieve the highest level of lasting clarity possible.

-**Internal Issues: Dust, debris, bugs, condensation, and sediment marks are not addressed in our restoration process due to liability concerns.
+**Internal Issues: Dust, debris, bugs, condensation, and water marks are not addressed in our restoration process due to liability concerns.

 DIY resources for resolving interior issues are available at the bottom of this page.